Home » Dinner Recipes » Ground Beef Stroganoff

 I always serve ground beef stroganoff on top of egg noodles.
 Then I like to have a nice vegetable side dish like some Maple Glazed Carrots, or Italian Green Beans.

+Sour cream is a pretty integral in flavor to beef stroganoff.
 You can substitute with plain Greek yogurt.
-Or you can leave it out if you really don’t like the taste.
-In this recipe I use cream of mushroom soup so it is plenty creamy without the sour cream.
+Or you can leave it out if you just really don’t like the taste.
+In this recipe I use cream of mushroom soup so it is plenty creamy without the sour cream if you really just can’t stand the flavor.

 How do I store leftovers?